Wednesday, July 17, 2019

 There is also a difficult side to the interpretation of this passage which we shall briefly examine below.

-Some Bible scholars say that some Hebrew translations of this passage are theologically wanting.
+Some Bible scholars suggest that some Hebrew translations of this passage are theologically wanting.
 They cite the NIV among other dynamic thought equivalent translations as an example where the mention of Moses in v.24 is not consistent with the literal rendering of the original Hebrew text.

-The Young Literal Translation (YLT) which is an old literal translation of the Hebrew text is among old translations that do not mention Moses in v.24 and this leaves the identity of the male pronoun open to theological inquiry.
+The Young Literal Translation (YLT) which is an old literal translation of the Hebrew text does not mention Moses in v.24 and this leaves the identity of the male pronoun open to theological inquiry.
 Some argue that it may have referred to the son rather than to Moses himself.
+This would imply that Moses may not have been the subject of God's wrath in this context and that God sought to kill the boy probably to teach Moses a lesson!
+Could God have confronted the son in this context if he was indeed an infant?

-Whatever the case, Moses was ultimately responsible for performing the circumcision rite on his sons in accordance with Hebrew culture and Levitical law.
-It is therefore not conclusively clear from the passage why this rite was neglected.
+Whatever the case, Moses was ultimately responsible for performing the circumcision rite on his sons in accordance with Hebrew culture and Levitical ritual law.
+It is therefore not conclusively clear from the passage why Moses neglected this rite.
+It is however instructive that any Hebrew male who was not circumcised could not be counted as a legitimate member of God's covenant people (Joshua 5:2-9).

 We can conclude that God was perhaps angry with Moses for being a bad example to the Hebrew community that he was about to lead out of Egypt.
 However, it is still not clear why Zipporah had to carry out the rite on the son yet this was the responsibility of the household head!